Allen-zyh/OurBlog-1/README.md

 # ourBlog
-a blog created by three noobs
+a blog the owner is the manager account.